 Canoeing the Chestatee River

 During the warmer months the river is a great place to enjoy the outdoors.
 Appalachian Outfitters rents tubes, kayaks and canoes for floating down the river.
 The Outfitters is located on the river on the way into Dahlonega from Georgia 400.
 This video is about a couple enjoying canoeing.

 Amicalola Falls is the highest waterfall east of the Mississippi River.
 The following video gives a great perspective of the falls and the hike up to the falls.
 If you don't want to hike up all the steps mentioned, you may take your car on the road up to the lodge which is located at the top of the mountain.
 Before you get to the top you will see a parking lot turnoff on the right.
 Park in the lot and hike to the falls.
 No steps and the trail is soft and mushy since it is made of recycled tires.
 The trail ends at the base of the falls shown on the video with the footbridge where you can look up to the falls or down to the steps and falls.

 The falls are located west of Dahlonega on highway 52 west about 35 minutes from the inn.
-While in the area you may also want to visit the Kangaroo Center featured below.
-Also on the way to the falls from Dahlonega is the Funky Chicken Art Project.

 This area is known as a favorite swimming hole in warmer weather.
 Many guests go there and cool off in the mountain stream or soak in the pools.
 Bring some old towels from home and enjoy.
 The creek is located about 15 minutes north of the inn on the way to Turner's Corner.
 After visiting Dicks Creek check out Desoto Falls which is shown below.